 So, how does this help exactly?

 Let me first start by saying that mindfulness is a practice, meaning it is not an innate, automatic behavior or process that we do.
 It is a practice—it takes practice.
-It is a learnable skill and actually doesn’t take much time at all.
+It is a learnable skill and doesn’t take much time at all.

-Mindfulness is the practice of bringing attention to the emotion that comes up, not identifying it as part of self but simply noticing it and getting curious.
+Mindfulness is the practice of bringing attention to the emotion that comes up, not identifying it as part of self, but simply noticing it and getting curious.
 When there is curiosity, there is no space for judgment.
 When there is no judgment, acceptance is much easier to follow.

-As someone who was diagnosed with “Recurrent Major Depressive Disorder” since high school with many trips to the ER and inpatient stays at a psych unit, I have not had another recurrent depressive episode since I began practicing mindfulness and meditation.
+As someone diagnosed with “Recurrent Major Depressive Disorder” since high school with many trips to the ER and inpatient stays at a psych unit, I have not had another recurrent depressive episode since I began practicing mindfulness and meditation.
 It has saved my life, and I am truly grateful.

 Five Ways to Practice Self-Introspection